Learning Feynman integrals from differential equations with neural networks: Examples

 \subsection{General comments}

 Before discussing the general features we observed in the previous examples, we collect here a number of common tables to facilitate the comparison.
 In \cref{tab:hyperparameters} we summarise the hyperparameters we used, \cref{tab:training} gives some statistics on the training, and \cref{tab:testing} describes the comparison between our models and the testing dataset.
+We recall that \cref{app:plots} collects a comprehensive set of plots for all two-loop examples, mirroring \cref{fig:box-stats} for the one-loop massless box.
 We emphasise that the last two examples (the heavy crossed box and the top double box) have lower statistics than the first two (the massless box and the one-mass double box), because we had to rely on \texttt{AMFlow} for the numerical evaluation of the integrals in the former, as opposed to the analytic results available for the latter.

 The first general feature we observe is related to the flatness of the performance of our \acp{NN} with respect to the analytic complexity of the learnt functions.
 From the analytic point of view, the real part of the integrals is more complicated than the imaginary part, the complexity grows with the depth in the $\eps$ expansion, and certain \acp{MI} are more complicated than others.
 Our models instead appear to perform equally well for both complex parts, all orders in $\eps$, and all \acp{MI} of each family.